o3de/ROSConDemo/docker/README.md

 ## Building the Docker Image

-To build the Dockerfile the only required step is to clone first the ROSConDemo:
+To build the Dockerfile the only required step is to clone first the RobotHarvestingSample:
 ```
-git clone git@github.com:aws-lumberyard/ROSConDemo.git
+git clone git@github.com:o3de/RobotHarvestingSample.git
-cd ROSConDemo/docker
+cd RobotHarvestingSample/docker
-docker build -t roscon_demo -f Dockerfile .
+docker build -t robot_harvesting_sample -f Dockerfile .
 ```

 Note: the build process is going to download all the necessary assets for running